Total TimePrep: 5 min. Cook: 15 min. + standing

 - 4-1/2 cups sugar

-- Pour into jars or freezer containers; cool to room temperature, about 1 hour.
+- Remove from heat; skim off foam if necessary.
+Immediately fill all containers to within 1/2 in. of tops.
+Wipe off top edges of containers; cool to room temperature, about 1 hour.
 Cover and let stand overnight or until set.
 But not longer than 24 hours.
-Refrigerate for up to 3 weeks or freeze for up to 1 year.
-Yield: 6 cups.

 - Jelly is now ready to use.
 Refrigerate up to 3 weeks or freeze up to 1 year.
 Thaw frozen jelly in refrigerator before serving.

 Nutrition Facts2 tablespoons: 90 calories, 0 fat (0 saturated fat), 0 cholesterol, 0 sodium, 23g carbohydrate (22g sugars, 0 fiber), 0 protein.

 Follow along as we show you how to make these fantastic recipes from our archive.

 Dec 13, 2015

 Question?
 Can you make this and then place them in glass jars and process in a hot water 10 minute boil bath as you would other jams?
 Really want to try this recipe, but want to store in the pantry to use later.

 DaughterofHades ~ They just want you to cool them for an hour before putting the lids on them.
 Letting them set overnight after that allows the jelly to set-up.Sue StetzelOnline Community ManagerTaste of Home Magazine